PavinduLivera/PavinduLivera/README.md

 👀 I’m interested in JavaScript, React.js, Next.js, React Native and Flutter.
 🌱 I’m currently Learning Web Development and Mobile Application Development.---> 📫 You can reach me at pavindulivera123@gmail.com
-💬 Ask me about anything on Social Medias @Pavindu Livera
+💬 Ask me about anything on Social Media @Pavindu Livera